yonstorm/swm/README.md

 ### Window won't close
 The kill window function tries graceful termination first, then force kills.
 If a window still won't close, it may be a system-level issue or the application may be completely frozen.

-## License

-This project follows the suckless philosophy of simplicity and minimalism.
-Feel free to modify and distribute according to your needs.